May 4 –What a Day — Part One

 The “truth” about the Kent state killings is pretty well known.
 What’s still lacking here is justice.

 And what’s going on at KSU in 2018?
 College as usual, for sure.
 But also some remembrance of other events contemporary with the shootings.

-By the way, the video from the hillside confirmed the conclusion that some shrewd campus administrators in and after May 1970 were able to look beyond the bloodshed and see the institutional opportunities that Kent State’s worldwide fame opened up: the campus is huge, sprawling, crowded with gleaming new buildings, and elegant signs.
+By the way, the video from the hillside confirmed my impression that some shrewd campus administrators in and after May 1970 were able to look beyond the bloodshed and see the institutional opportunities Kent State’s worldwide fame opened up: the campus is huge, sprawling, crowded with gleaming new buildings, and elegant signs.

 But enough about my bucket.
 This two-part post recalls two major events on May 4th.
 Only one happened here:

 Chicago and Ohio.

 Another year gone: May 4, 2019 is the 49th anniversary of the Kent State killings of four students by National Guard troops during an anti-Vietnam war protest.

 This was a very major event for me.
 I could say a lot about this day and its aftermath, but this image does it better:

 The music of the day also brings it all back.
 Read this part of a poem for Allison Krause, one of the victims, and listen to Crosby Stills Nash & Young’s “Four Dead In Ohio”: